biocodices/bed_to_tabix/README.md

 # `bed_to_tabix`

-`bed_to_tabix` will download a single VCF file with the 2,504 genotypes from The 1,000 Genomes Project at the regions defined in one or more BED files.
+`bed_to_tabix` will download a gzipped VCF file with the 2,504 genotypes from The 1,000 Genomes Project at the regions defined in one or more BED files.
-The utility will specifically handle for you the BED sorting, merging of many BEDs, **parallel-downloading** the different chromosome URLs with `tabix` (you can even use HTTP URLs ports in case your FTP traffic is blocked) and it will merge the resulting VCFs in a single gzipped VCF.
-Afterwards, it will perform a cleanup of the temporary files.
+The utility will specifically handle for you the BED sorting, merging of many BEDs, **parallel-downloading** of the different chromosome variants with `tabix` (you can even use HTTP URLs in case your FTP traffic is blocked) and it will merge the resulting VCFs in a single gzipped VCF.
+Afterwards, it will perform a cleanup of the temporary files, so you're done with a single results file.

 ## Requirements